bachelor-2014/report/v2/tracking.md

 - More even color across the droplet
 - Elimination of noise

-The experiment carried out is as follows:
+In order to test this, the following experiment has been run:

 1. Use an image of two droplets in a petri dish
 1. Add some noise on the image (using simple image manipulation software)
-1. Apply each of the three algorithms to the image, with a timestamp before and after.
+1. Apply each of the three filters to the image

-These experiments were run on a reference computer with 16GB of ram and a dual core Intel i7-3520M CPU @ 2.90Ghz, as well as on the BeagleBone Black, allowing us to assess the filters both in the current setup as well as in a setup with a more powerful computer.
+Furthermore, the performance of each of the filters has been assessed.
+This is done withing the actual droplet detection pipeline when the software is running on the BeagleBone Black.
+Before and after application of the filter, timestamps are retrieved, which are used to compute the running time.
+This is done with each of the three filters.

 The image used for the experiments and the results can be seen in figure
 \ref{fig:tracking_experiment}.
 The image, image (a) on the figure, was grabbed